Media Registration and General Rules

 All foreign Journalist are advised to submit a full list of all the equipment they will be bringing into Rwanda including serial numbers to (firstname.lastname@example.org) urgently.

-Kindly download the media permit form below in order to be allowed in Rwanda
+Kindly download the media accreditation requirements, in order to be allowed in Rwanda.

 All pre-conference registrations for ICASA 2019 must be submitted through the online registration form.